~ SHAKING OFF THE STIGMA BEHIND OUTFIT REPEATING, ONE WEDDING AT A TIME ~

 Millennials will spend an average of half a decade on social media over the course of their lifetime.
-As part of their scrolling, algorithmic voyagers are exposed to myriad ads, many targeted.
-We can purchase goods directly from social media platforms, like Facebook and Instagram, facilitating the acquisition of all things ‘new’ like never before.
+As part of their scrolling, digital voyagers can purchase goods directly from many social media platforms, facilitating the acquisition of all things ‘new’ like never before.

-Many of us are privileged enough to have experienced the hedonistic thrill of a replenished wardrobe.
+Many of us are privileged enough to have experienced the hedonistic thrill of a freshly purchased garment.
 In part, this is because we aren’t just sold clothing, we are sold dreams stitched in at their very seams!
 The last century has seen advertising veer away from practicality and instead attach itself to our emotional state: our desires and sensibilities, and to our identity.
+Things which are boundless.

 Someone with a regular income cannot maintain a consistently updated wardrobe.
 This only widens the gap between the rich and the poor—a chasm which fast fashion brands happily and greedily fill.
 Whether or not someone actually has money, clothing can be employed as a powerful tool to emulate wealth and status.
 The Simpsons episode Scenes from the Class Struggle in Springfield conveys this brilliantly through its well-known brand of satire.
 Marge buys a heavily discounted, genuine Chanel suit which elevates her to a higher status amongst her peers.

 Unable to afford another designer outfit, Marge creatively repurposes the Chanel suit for each new social occasion.
-This is met with disapproval, in the form of snarky quips, by her wealthy new friends.
+This is met with disapproval by her wealthy new friends.

 Writer Jennifer Crittenden, in an article for Vice magazine, unpicks the lining of Marge’s motivations, “Like any instance of label lust, Marge’s passion for Chanel isn’t just about the suit itself, but about attaining the lifestyle that the suit represents.”